Trump Signs Law Forcing Drone Users To Register With Government - Slashdot

 'plus' should be 'pulse', duh.

 Why not make it legal to shoot them?
-(Score:2)
+(Score:2, Flamebait)

 I would suggest making it legal to shoot those little fuckers out of the sky.
 If people behaved with them it would be great, but they don't.
 People don't want government spying on them but have no problem flying their drones over to the neighbor's pool to see if the can pick up a few nude bathers.
 Let me use the drones as target practice and I'll be fine.